Please contact email@example.com for pricing.

 12x12" layered glass and aluminum photographic plates (with spacers, in frame)

-Using a historic photography process to romanticize the lyrical uncertainty of love.
+Using a historic photography process to romanticize the lyrical sadness of unrequited love.

 These images are the equivalents of daydreams—reveries suffused with hope and yearning, desire and loneliness.
 The floral photographic layers on glass evoke the trance of memory—fluid images at once solid yet unclear, ideal but mysterious.
-These romantic fantasies are moments that can become lost and leave us solitary just as easily as they can solidify into tangible experience.
-This is the tumult of love and desire.
+These are moments of lost opportunity that leave us solitary and alone, but still we clutch onto our hope and the possibility of future loves.

 Untitled #1 12x12" Two Ambrotypes, One Tintype